 Store fuel outside of living areas – away from a fuel-burning appliance, like a natural gas water heater — in an approved safety can.
-Use the type of fuel recommended in the instructions or on the label on the generator.
+Use the type of fuel recommended in the instructions or on the label on your generator.
 Ask your local fire department about laws that may restrict the amount of fuel you may store, or the storage location.

-Plug appliances directly into the generator, or use a heavy duty, outdoor-rated extension cord that is rated (in watts or amps) at least equal to the sum of the connected appliance loads.
+Plug appliances directly into your generator, or use a heavy duty, outdoor-rated extension cord that is rated (in watts or amps) at least equal to the sum of the connected appliance loads.
 Check that the plug has all three prongs, especially a grounding pin.